Gorah Elephant Camp

 Prices are on a per person sharing basis (pps).Special offers for longer stays or when booked as part of a longer itinerary may apply - details on request.

-All meals, sundowner drinks, soft drinks and morning/afternoon game drives are included.
+All meals; sundowner drinks and soft drinks; the Gorah Conservation fee; and morning/afternoon game drives are included.

 Children aged 10 years and older are welcome.
 Rates available on request.
 Children are allowed on game drives with their parents.